Pine Ridge Indian Reservation: Geography

 Located in southwest South Dakota, the reservation takes 3400 sqmi of space.
 The nearest urban center, Rapid City, South Dakota, is 120 mi from the center of the reservation.

-The most inland point in North America in located within the reservation, near the town of Allen, and is 1650 km from the nearest coastline.
+The most inland point in North America is located within the reservation, near the town of Allen, and is 1650 km from the nearest coastline.

 Bennett County and Oglala Lakota County make up much of the reservation.
 The reservation takes up the southern portion of Jackson County.
 A small portion is in Sheridan County, Nebraska.

 Topography

 The topography is generally rolling mixed grass prairie, interspersed in various location, especially to the north, into typical badlands topography.
 The higher elevations of the prairie are covered by wind blown sands that form dunes, blowouts, and thin sheets.
 The southern part of the reservation is crossed by Pine Ridge, which is probably a fault scarp, and which supports the growth of scattered pine and cedar trees.
 Well-developed sandhills are the dominant features along the southern boundary of the reservation, which extend into the sandhills region of Nebraska.

 Only 84000 acre of the more than 2 e6acre of the reservation are considered land suitable for agricultural uses, and the climate, soil and water conditions are challenging.
 Many farmers among the Lakota can do little more than gain a subsistence living from the land.

 The White River flows through the reservation.
 It was named for the water's white-gray color, a result of eroded sand, clay, and volcanic ash carried by the river.
 Draining a basin of about 10200 mi2, the stream flows through a region of sparsely populated hills, plateaus, and badlands.
 It flows west to east through the reservation.